 The Bible tells us that Jesus has made provisions for our prosperity in every area of our lives.
 Through our understanding and acceptance of these simple principles, we can prosper in our health, and our relationships, in our wisdom and peace, and yes even our finances.

 The easiest way to understand this truth is through the principle of the First-Fruits and the Tithe.
-Now I know that today in our culture, the word Tithe is generally connected with money, however in the original Hebrew, the word “tithe” simply means one-tenth.
+Now I know that today in our culture, the word Tithe is generally connected with money, however the word “tithe” simply means one-tenth.
 It could be one-tenth of anything; land, cattle, time, and yes of course also money.
 Now under the Old Covenant of the Law of Moses, there were three distinct types of Tithes.
 The first is the Tithe to the Lord found in Numbers 18:21.
 This is the regular 10% tithe from the Gross increase that many believers try to practice today.

 The second tithe is the tithe of the yearly Feast of Tabernacles found in Deuteronomy 14:22.
 This tithe came out of the remaining 90% Net increase after the first tithe, and was used to make the scheduled pilgrimages to the Temple in Jerusalem for communal worship.